openeew/openeew-ibmdatadump/README.md

 ## Introduction

-The algorithm subscribes to MQTT traces and saves them to AWS S3 storage.
+The algorithm subscribes to MQTT detections and events and saves them to IBM Cloudant storage.
-There are currently 2 formats: JSONL and MSEED.